mcaliman/mcaliman.github.io/_posts/en/java/2020-05-24-java-fluent-api-examples-1.md

 tags: [java, tutorial, en]
 ---

-I started a small educational project on github to show the advantages of the Fluent-API.
+I started a small educational project on GitHub to show the advantages of the Fluent API.

 [https://github.com/mcaliman/JavaFluentAPIExamples](https://github.com/mcaliman/JavaFluentAPIExamples)